 (ii) Medium used

-If we wish to know more about your portfolio or artwork from the admissions test, we will arrange for a discussion with you.
+If we wish to know more about your artwork from the Admissions Test or your portfolio, we will arrange for a discussion with you.

 |Funded (Subsidised Fees)||Non-Funded (Full Fees)|